Clinical manifestations, diagnosis, and treatment of tularemia

 Additional signs and symptoms develop depending on the portal of entry; when patients come to medical attention, they usually have at least one of the six major clinical forms of tularemia :

 - Penn RL.
 Francisella tularensis (Tularemia).
-In: Principles and Practice of Infectious Diseases, 7th Ed, Mandell GL, Bennett JE, Dolin R. (Eds), Churchill Livingstone, Philadelphia 2010. p.2927.
+In: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, 8th Ed, Bennett JE, Dolin R, Blaser MJ (Eds), Elsevier Saunders, Philadelphia 2015. p.2590.

 - Evans ME, Gregory DW, Schaffner W, McGee ZA.
 Tularemia: a 30-year experience with 88 cases.
 Medicine (Baltimore) 1985; 64:251.